 Let’s take a closer look at the scene in the upper room group of 120 frightened lambs huddled behind bolted doors – scared to even peep through the keyhole to see the agitated mob gathering again in the sacred city.
 It is not hard to imagine what was going through their minds.
 I am sure their hearts were failing them for fear; not knowing at what moment these crowds would storm the upper room and destroy them.

 In this moment of great tension, something supernatural began to take place.
 They heard a sound of a mighty, rushing wind and suddenly they saw something like cloven tongues of fire, descending upon each one of them.
 They began to praise God in unknown languages, the sound piercing through all the obstructions.
 The Holy Spirit came upon them and they were all filled with power; the fearful Lambs became courageous and brave like Lions.
 They opened the door and we see them marching out into the midst of the blood-thirsty pack of wolves that were waiting to tear them apart.
-Truly God took away from them the spirit of timidity and fear and filled them with the power of the Holy Spirit which had conquered Satan, death; hell and the grave and they were made bold to walk into the hostile, questioning crowd.
+Truly God took away from them the spirit of timidity and fear and filled them with the power of the Holy Spirit which had conquered Satan, death; hell, and the grave, and they were made bold to walk into the hostile, questioning crowd.

 True strength then is not in the majority.
 It is found in the reign of theocracy, not democracy.
 These men did not go out to make an apology and explain to the crowd that they had believed a lie.
 Instead, Peter stepped out.
 Peter, the unschooled Fisherman of the Galilean sea with his weather-beaten clothes smelling of sea salt, his feet stained by mud, his sunburned face now radiant.
 What amazes us is that this unexpected figure had more than human power, wisdom or ability, he was anointed and clothed with the power of God.
 He spoke boldly.
-God can use the base things, the foolish things and the useless things of this world to confound the mighty and to bring to naught the works of the devil.
+God can use the base things, the foolish things, and the useless things of this world to confound the mighty and to bring to naught the works of the devil.

 Peter, this uneducated man, began to preach and he was led by the Holy Spirit.
 Jesus had said, “… When he, the Spirit of truth, comes, he will guide you into all truth.”
 (John 16:13) Peter’s classic, astonishing sermon, quoting the Old Testament and proving the realities of the New Testament, giving evidence of Jesus Christ who was resurrected from the dead, brought great conviction of sin on the people.

 I do not want to elaborate on the ministry of Pentecost but I want you to know that Peter’s great, inspiring theological masterpiece brought people under heavy conviction of sin and 3,000 souls were born into the kingdom on that first day of Pentecost.
 We cannot underrate this outstanding event that is history today, which has given birth to the greatest institution on earth – the Church.
 It was not built by man, it was built by Jesus Christ Himself who had said: “I will build my church, and the gates of Hades will not overcome it.”
 (Matthew 16:18) The Church which was birthed by the Holy Spirit lives by the Holy Spirit and it will achieve its final purpose by the Holy Spirit.
-The fire that purifies the forerunner of the Lord Jesus Christ at his first advent, John the Baptist, told the people “I baptize you with water. …He will baptize you with the Holy Spirit and with fire.”
+The fire that purifies the forerunner of the Lord Jesus Christ at His first advent, John the Baptist, told the people “I baptize you with water. …He will baptize you with the Holy Spirit and with fire.”
 (Luke3:16) It was significant to note that on the first day of Pentecost cloven tongues like fire rested upon those who were waiting and expecting the baptism in the Holy Spirit.

-This phenomenal experience did something in them.
+This phenomenal experience did something to them.
 I think fire is associated with this experience because it has a specific function in the life of the believer.
 It is true we are cleansed by the precious blood of the Lamb, but it is essential that we be also purified by the fire of God.
 The final cleansing of pure gold is through fire.
 Fire penetrates the areas which are hidden even to the natural eye.
 Therefore the baptism of the Holy Spirit has the important work of purifying the believer so that the Holy Spirit of God can indwell him and make his body the temple of God.
 This is not just a superficial experience with a natural manifestation.
 The real work of the Holy Spirit is to make us holy as He is holy because “without holiness, no one will see the Lord.”
 (Hebrews 12:14)

-The Baptism of the Holy Spirit is not an award for our holiness but it is the sanctifying power of God to make us holy, for the great function of the Holy Spirit is to form Christ within us and to manifest His attributes throughout lives by the imparting of the gifts of the Holy Spirit.
-It is of vital importance in this present day to emphasize this great work of the Holy Spirit – to make men and women to be like Jesus Christ and to become His true ambassadors.
+The Baptism of the Holy Spirit is not an award for our holiness but it is the sanctifying power of God to make us holy, for the great function of the Holy Spirit is to form Christ within us and to manifest His attributes throughout our lives by the imparting of the gifts of the Holy Spirit.
+It is of vital importance in this present day to emphasize this great work of the Holy Spirit – to make men and women be like Jesus Christ and become His true ambassadors.

 3. Speaking in Tongues